TSPDiffuser: Diffusion Models as Learned Samplers for Traveling Salesperson Path Planning Problems: TSPDiffuser

 \subsection{Constructing Roadmaps using Learned Diffusion Models}

 Despite their high generation capability, we observe two limitations for diffusion models when used in path planning.
-Firstly, sample generation by diffusion models is typically computationally intensive, which is not necessarily suitable for practical applications where higher throughput with limited computation resources is appreciated.
-Although many extensions have been developed to mitigate this problem (\eg, \cite{song2020denoising,song2023consistency}), efficient sampling often sacrifices the quality of generated samples.
+Firstly, there is an inevitable trade-off between the quality of generated samples and the required computation time.
+Although higher throughput with limited computational resources is desirable for practical robotic applications, efficient sampling often sacrifices the sample quality.
 Secondly, even with reward-guided sampling, there is no guarantee that generated paths satisfy constraints imposed in TSPPPs, \ie, visiting all destinations in a single loop, while avoiding collisions with any single obstacle.
 This makes it hard to solve TSPPPs by diffusion models alone.

 Addressing these limitations, we propose to leverage a diffusion model as a learned sampler for constructing a roadmap $G=(V, E)$.
 We sample multiple loop paths from a learned diffusion model with relatively low timestep granularity (\eg, $I=5$, as shown in Fig.~\ref{fig:graph}b), and interconnect these paths and destinations to form a roadmap (Fig.~\ref{fig:graph}c).
 The resulting roadmap contains potential solution paths with a small number of important nodes and edges.
 This approach is more accurate than attempting to generate a single high-quality path that satisfies the TSPPP constraints, and is more efficient than building a conventional roadmap that covers the entire free space in the environment.